LorenzoBuriola/PSG4Mars/README.md

 # PSG4Mars

-Colection of Scripts and Files for running Plantary Spectrum Generator for Mars
+Collection of scripts and files for running Planetary Spectrum Generator for Mars.